 There’s a lot to be learnt from Rembrandt’s landscapes.
 The era in which he painted his works, the landscapes were still not as popular as portraits of biblical scenes.
 People paid money for portraits, mythological figures, religious scenes etc. but rarely did they order or purchase any landscapes.
 It is therefore not a surprise that landscapes from that era are not as common as these other genres.
+Money has always been one of the major driving forces of art.
 Here are some striking features of Rembrandt’s landscapes.

 His skies have a character.
 There are always some amount of clouds and a variety of shades in the skies.
 For photographers, I recommend using a graduated ND filter to retain the information in landscapes.
 Empty washed out skies reduce the impact of landscapes.

 Did he understand the concept of golden hour?
 The light fell from one side of the scene and lighted the landscape in a plethora of hues.
 Similar to portraits, his landscapes also use directional light, which painters also refer to as ‘chiaroscuro’.
 This combined with the time of the day creates the magic.
 (Further reading – Time of the day)